Excursions (Barber): III. Allegretto

 When variation I completes at the end of measure 16, variation II begins the a phrase in the original version, except at an octave above.
 When the b phrase appears, it occurs within the same octave as the a section, with a slightly more complex sixteenth-note rhythm in the right hand.
 At the same time, the eighth-note followed by a quintuplet pattern continues.
 This variation is similar to variation I in this manner.

 Variation III occurs in measure 25.
 This is the first variation that does not start with the a section, but rather, with the b section.
-Carter explains that in “most variation forms, the theme gradually becomes more obscured, as illustrated by the third variation.”
+Carter explains that in "most variation forms, the theme gradually becomes more obscured, as illustrated by the third variation."
 Barber uses more complex rhythms between the right and left hands.
 The right hand uses dotted sixteenth-notes, triplets, and sextuplets, while the left hand plays the implied ostinato harmonic progression in quintuplets.
 The b section is repeated with increased complexity of rhythms: dotted sixteenth-note to thirty-second note patterns.
 Measure 32 contains a large scale that ascends from the C_{3} to the high B♭_{6}.

 In measure 33, Barber has written a scale with the mood of the section in mind.
 Every time a cluster appears, it occurs on the two or three consecutive black keys on the piano.
 Barber composed this passage so that the listener can perceive the entire span of the scale in a shorter amount of time without sounding frantic or rushed.
 This variation has a natural flowing feeling throughout, and for Barber to include the scale in this manner helps to add to that effect.

 Variation IV begins in measure 33 with the original occurrence of the a phrase.
 When the b section appears in measure 37, it is the first time that the melody is heard in the left hand rather the right.
 The b melody is played with open block chords consisting of primarily sixths in parallel motion, creating a new sonority during the b section.
 The right hand has a constant sixteenth-note ostinato pattern that has an octave displacement every two beats.
 This section is also the first time in the movement that the rhythmic organization of the melody is simple with a few slightly syncopated dotted eighth- to sixteenth-note fragments.
 These less complicated rhythms are consistent throughout the rest of the movement until the next variation.

 At the start of Variation V in measures 41 through 44, the constant sixteenth-notes of the right hand now continues in both hands.
 This variation consists of two statements of the consequent phrase from the original theme, instead of the typical a plus b phrases.
-The right hand continues with a new ostinato pattern involving D-flat and E-flat rather than C and D-flat.
+The right hand continues with a new ostinato pattern involving D♭ and E♭ rather than C and D♭.
 It is similar to the previous variation, but still uses a two-octave displacement.
 The left hand utilizes sixteenth-note arpeggiations down from the main accented melodic tone.